tye-exe/EasyConfigurations/README.md

 parameter is needed.

 The method `setEasyConfigurationLanguage()` changes the internal language that EasyConfigurations logs in.
 It will default to English if it's not set.
-At the time of writing only English is available.
+At the time of writing, only English is available.

 The method `setKeyCharacters()` changes what strings surround a key within the lang yaml file.
 Using the default value, ("{" to open a key, "}" to close a key) an example yaml entry would look like `welcome: "Welcome {user}!`.